averykhoo/json-dump/README.md

 ### Editing objects
 -   you should read and write to separate files to avoid loading everything into memory at once
--   this also spreads out the IO load, which is usually higher than the CPU load
+-   this also spreads out the IO load, which is (on my spinning rust) usually higher than the CPU load
 ```python
 import jdump